Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Conclusions and Discussion

-Below, we offer some further discussions on our results.
-As was mentioned at the end of section~\ref{subsec:isotropic}, our result of the GWB characteristic spectrum lies below the current experimental data points.
-This discrepancy may stem from several factors.
-One such factor could be the underestimation of masses in the simulated SMBHs in Guo2010a mMR database when compared to the true masses of these cosmic objects.
-As previously noted, this modest discrepancy in mass could partially account for the divergence in observed GW signals.
-Furthermore, it is also possible that the GWB signal detected is a complex superposition of signals from multiple sources across the universe.
-While SMBBHs are known to be significant contributors to this background, they are not the sole constituents.
-Other astrophysical phenomena, such as binary neutron star mergers or the early universe's inflationary processes, may also imprint their signatures on the GWB, thereby complicating the interpretation of the observed signals and may also contribute to the discrepancy.
-However, it is important to emphasize that, despite these complexities, our current projected value of the GWB amplitude falls well within the theoretical range of [$1 \times 10^{-16}$, $5 \times 10^{-15}$] given by existing literature.
+Below, we offer some further discussions.
+As was mentioned at the end of Section~\ref{subsec:isotropic}, { the average value of the GWB characteristic amplitude from our work, even in the most optimistic case with $\tau_H=0.1$ Gyr, lies below the current experimental data points.} This discrepancy may stem from several factors.
+One such factor is that SAM inevitable has its own uncertainties in its model construction. { If we consider other versions of SAM that have slightly higher merger rates, e.g., Henriques 2015 or Izquierdo-Villalba 2019 \citep{2019MNRAS.483..503Y,David:stab3239}, it is still possible that SAM may offer results that is more compatible with observational data points.
+Nevertheless, some realizations can still yield GWB signals that reach detection levels in specific frequency bins.} Furthermore, it is also possible that the GWB signal detected is a complex superposition of signals from multiple sources across the universe.
+While SMBBHs are known to be significant contributors to this background, they are not the sole constituents. { Other physical processes with cosmological origins, such as cosmic string or cosmic phase transition, may also imprint their signatures on the GWB}, thereby complicating the interpretation of the observed signals and may also contribute to the discrepancy.
+However, it is important to emphasize that, despite these complexities, our current projected value of the GWB amplitude falls well within the theoretical range of [$1 \times 10^{-16}$, $5 \times 10^{-15}$] given by existing literature { in the $\tau_H=0.1$ and $5\,\mathrm{Gyr}$ cases.}

-Since current $N$-body simulations combined with semi-analytical models cannot provide accurate information about the frequencies and orbits of SMBBH systems, we also made the simplifying assumption that the orbits of the SMBBHs are perfectly circular when calculating the frequency distribution probability and GW strains.
-If future numerical simulations can provide more detailed information on the orbital dynamics and evolution of SMBBHs, we will be able to develop more precise models for PTA band signal prediction.

-Another point worth discussing is that, in consideration of computational expediency, the box size of the simulation adopted by us may not be sufficient large to fully capture the information on cosmic large-scale structures, which could lead to an incomplete representation of these structures in our simulated results regarding the distribution of GW sources.
-We plan to utilize cosmological simulation data from larger boxes with side lengths ranging from approximately 100 to 1000 Mpc in our future work.
-This will allow us to better simulate potential GW sources for PTA and study the characteristics of cosmic large-scale structures in our results.
-For instance, it may be possible to discern the pattern of baryon acoustic oscillation in the spatial distribution of GW sources, which may also serve as the standard ruler of our universe.